 #1

 This paper evaluates patterns in biodiversity from the perspective of beta diversity across environmental gradients at both sides of the South African coasts.
 I have no doubt this is a good study on biogeography of seaweeds at transitions from cold to warm waters where two oceans interact.
 Overall, the paper is well structured and written and I really enjoyed the methods authors used.
 I have to admit, however, that the methods maybe harsh to follow due to their complexity.
 I have a range of comments and ideas I would like to express to authors, so they can even improve their actual draft.

 1. Authors are using compositional data (presence-absence), so the term “community structure” should be replaced by “composition” through the entire ms.

+I agree